 Christian Medical & Dental Associations announces conscience victory in federal court

-Bristol, Tenn.—August 24, 2022—The 13,000-member Christian Medical & Dental Associations (CMDA), which is the nation’s largest faith-based professional healthcare association, today praised the preliminary injunction from a federal court in Texas that protects the religious beliefs of healthcare professionals from being forced to perform abortions.
+Bristol, Tenn.—August 24, 2022—Christian Medical & Dental Associations (CMDA) today praised the preliminary injunction from a federal court in Texas that protects the religious beliefs of healthcare professionals from being forced to perform abortions.

 In State of Texas v.
 Becerra, CMDA joined the American Association of Pro-life Obstetricians and Gynecologists (AAPLOG) to stop the U.S. Department of Health and Human Services (HHS) from attempting to employ the Emergency Medical Treatment and Labor Act (EMTALA) and force physicians capable of performing elective abortions to provide elective abortions in the emergency room.
 A federal district court issued an order Wednesday that blocks this attempt by HHS in Texas and for CMDA’s and AAPLOG’s members.